ismayc/bookdown-1/README.md

     + Currently an issue with https://github.com/rstudio/bookdown/issues/152
     + Need to specify both CSS and LaTeX environment code for custom blocks
 - Remove hard-coding whenever possible

+### Down the road

+- Parameterize the chapters so that other examples could be plugged in easily
+   + Will need to set up `ifelse` conditions for the text to make sense in some spots